hossamnasser938/React-Native-The-Practical-Guide-Course-Documentation/09_using_native_device_features_maps,camera&and_image_gallery.md

 ## Installing react-native-maps
 * ` React Native ` does not provide some way to use the **maps** so we have to use a third-party package to do that.

-* **Airbnb** provides us with a package named [` react-native-maps `](https://github.com/react-native-community/react-native-maps) which we can use for that purpose.
+* **Airbnb** provides us with a package named ` react-native-maps ` which we can use for that purpose.

-* In the official repository README we can find an [**installation**](https://github.com/react-native-community/react-native-maps/blob/master/docs/installation.md) page that guides us through the installation process on both platfrms.
+* In the official [repository](https://github.com/react-native-community/react-native-maps) README we can find an [**installation**](https://github.com/react-native-community/react-native-maps/blob/master/docs/installation.md) page that guides us through the installation process on both platfrms.
 * A few notes:
-    * I skipped the **project-wide properties** and used the below option which adds dependencies to ` android/app/build.gradle ` file **not** ` android/build.gradle ` file.
+    * I skipped the **project-wide properties** option and used the below one which adds dependencies to ` android/app/build.gradle ` file **not** ` android/build.gradle ` file.
     * You must sign up for Google-Maps Api to get your key which you use in ` Manifest `.
 To get a free Api key with no billing acount, refer to this [link](http://www.webassist.com/tutorials/Getting-your-Google-Map-API-Key).